 Collections help to bring to life the many stories of people and communities across the UK.

-It is designed to address long-term challenges in the sector, many of which have been made worse by the coronavirus (COVID-19) pandemic.
-It will also help organisations build on innovative ideas and trends developed over the past few years, particularly in digital engagement.
+The campaign brought together project funding through our open programmes along with digital resources and knowledge sharing.
+It was designed to address long-term challenges in the sector, many of which were made worse by the coronavirus (COVID-19) pandemic.
+It has also helped organisations build on innovative ideas and trends developed over the past few years, particularly in digital engagement.

 Inclusive, resilient, evolving